aliroberts/aliroberts.github.io/_posts/2020-10-07-deep-q-learning-with-python.md

 ![Playing Atari with Deep Reinforcement Learning, Vlad Mnih, Koray Kavukcuoglu, et al. NIPS 2013](/assets/dqn-1/mnih-algo-2013.png)

 Note that the implementation described here will deviate from this in a few minor details.
 Firstly, rather than iterating over a fixed number of episodes and timesteps for each episode, we'll simply iterate over a fixed number of timesteps.
 We'll update the weights of our $Q$ network after every timestep, after an initial exploration period specified by `learning_starts`.
-The `dqn` function will exit when the environment is 'solved' (when we have reached an average return of > 195 over 100 consecutive episodes) or we reach the specified number of timesteps.
+The `dqn` function will exit when the environment when we have reached an average return of > 195 over 100 consecutive episodes or we reach the specified number of timesteps.

 Secondly, the authors of the paper perform some preprocessing over a sequence of images to form a fixed-size representation of their environment's states using some function $\phi_t = \phi(s_t)$.
 We will use the states $s_t$ from the cart-pole environment as-is for now (we can ignore the setting of $s_t = s_t, a_t, x_\{t+1}$ too; these details will be addressed in the next post).